-WARD and PED groups will be analysed separately (see Section 9.5).
+WARD and PED groups will be analysed jointly.
 The sample size is based on demonstrating non-inferiority for the primary efficacy endpoint (see Section 9.3.1) for each of the duration and dose randomisations.
 Although inflation factors have been advocated for factorial trials to account for interaction between the interventions or a reduction in the number of events, this is not necessary if either randomised intervention (dose or duration) has a null effect (the underlying hypothesis with a non-inferiority design), as marginal analyses can then be conducted.